 The college aims to deliver frequent events including rural community groups and liaise with Northumbria Police, schools, the Local Authority and local SEND service providers to ensure the community knows about this new provision.

-Whilst the college is experienced in equine/animal training/therapy and have established relationships with the stakeholders including a community space for Riding for the Disabled, the project would be new provision and the college considers this an essential and valuable addition due to rising numbers of mental health related issues across isolated, deprived rural communities, regionally and nationally.
+Whilst the college is experienced in equine/animal training/therapy and have established relationships with the stakeholders including a community space for Riding for the Disabled, the project would be new provision and the college considers this an essential and valuable addition due to rising numbers of mental health related issues across isolated, deprived rural communities, regionally and nationally

 To support the project proposal, the college have spoken directly with equine/animal charities/ businesses and organisations from across their local community who have a special interest in the benefits of animal assisted therapy to improve physical and mental health in young people.